-This course focuses on the communications protocols used in computer networks: their functionality, specification, verification, implementation, and performance; and how protocols work together to provide more complex services.
+This course focuses on the communications protocols used in computer networks: their functionality, specification, implementation, and performance; and how protocols work together to provide more complex services.
 Aspects of network architectures are also considered.
 Laboratory projects are an integral part of the course in which networking concepts are explored in depth.

 James Kurose and Keith Ross.
 Computer Networking: A Top-Down Approach.
 The sixth edition.References: